GemmaButcher-dev/itscool-ms3/README.md

    * The header for each letter expands revealing all slangs starting with that letter beneath it.

+   * Meets **CRUD** functionality requirements (READ).

 ![screenshot](documents/readme/accordion.png)

 #### Sign Up

    * Within the sign up page there is a sign up form which takes a username and password to register a user on the database.

-   * The sign up page is accessible from both the nav bar and links underneath the login and logout page.
+   * The sign up page is accessible from both the nav bar and links underneath the login and logout page.<br>

+   * Meets **CRUD** functionality requirements (CREATE).<br>

 ![screenshot](documents/readme/signup.png)

 #### Log In

    * Within the log in page there is a log in form that takes a registered users username and password.
-The user is notified of login status via a flash message.
+The user is notified of login status via a flash message.<br>

-   * The login page is accessible from the link in the nav bar, underneath the signup form and also appears after successfully logging out via the navbar log out link.
+   * The login page is accessible from the link in the nav bar, underneath the signup form and also appears after successfully logging out via the navbar log out link.<br>

+   * Meets **CRUD** functionality requirements (READ).<br>

 ![screenshot](documents/readme/login.png)

 #### Log Out